gregoryjscott/portfolio/packages/www/projects/epicloud.md

 ## Key Takeaway

 The key to the project’s widespread adoption lay in a simple shift in language.
-Technical terms like workflows or background tasks were met with confusion.
-But the moment we framed the automation as bots, everyone understood.
+Technical terms like 'workflows' or 'background tasks' were met with confusion.
+But the moment we framed the automation as 'bots', everyone understood.
 It provided a clear mental model: a bot could perform a human’s task, just faster and without errors.
 This empowered non-technical staff to become active partners in identifying new automation opportunities.